tytydraco/yessleep/out/The_Yearwalker_Part_2.md

 &#x200B;

-Jonathan got back up and looked out the window.
+John got back up and looked out the window.
 For a moment, I feared a hand would appear, but nothing happened.

 “Now imagine life evolved there,” he continued.
 “Isolated and independent from everything else.
 Life that needs the nutrients and minerals contained in that ecosystem.”